emqx/emqx-docs/en_US/rule/rule-example.md

 ![image](./assets/rule-engine/webhook_action_2.png)

-Back to the creating rule page, then click on "Create" button.
+Back to the creating rule page, click the "Create" button.
 The
-    rule we created will be show in the rule list:
+    rule we created will be shown in the rule list:

 ![image](./assets/rule-engine/webhook_rule_rule_overview_0.png)